kacpertopol/wallCal/README.md

 # disclaimer

 Use at your own risk.
-Don't blame me if you miss a meeting :-) Please report problems and feature requests.
+Don't blame me if you miss a meeting :-)

+Please report problems and let me know if there are some feature requests.

 # dependencies